venugopalreddy1322/K8-EKS/AWS-EKS/README.md

 ```bash
 eksctl create cluster --config-file=<file-name>
 ```
-This will create a EKS cluster
+This will create a EKS cluster with configurations specified in yaml file

 Create and add nodegroups to cluster using yaml file
 ```bash
 eksctl create nodegroup --config-file=eksctl-create-ng.yaml